Pieter van Laer: Life

 Pieter van Laer was possibly a pupil of Esaias van de Velde in Haarlem.
 His early work shows the influence of this painter as is evidenced by a drawing signed Pieter Bodink (formerly in the collection of A. Welcker), which is close to van de Velde's style.
 He traveled to Rome in 1625 via France, likely in the company of his brother Roeland.
 In 1626 their father is also recorded in Rome as a witness to a will.
 Here he became a member of the Bentvueghels, an association of mostly Flemish and Dutch artists in Rome who were known for their initiation rituals, which involved a lot of drinking.
 Pieter van Laer's nickname in Italy was Il Bamboccio, which means "ugly doll" or "puppet".
 This was an allusion to van Laer's ungainly appearance, as he is said to have had unusually long legs, short chest and almost no neck.
 Pieter van Laer was also known for his pointed moustache.
-Van Laer shared a home in the Via Margutta with Giovanni di Filippo del Campo, whose pupil he is said to have been according to certain art historians.
+Van Laer shared a home in the Via Margutta with Jean Ducamps, whose pupil he is said to have been according to certain art historians.
 However, such apprenticeship is unlikely since the two artists had approximately the same age.
 He was also a close friend of Joachim von Sandrart in Rome.

 Through the works he created in Rome Pieter van Laer initiated a new style of genre painting.
 Paintings in this new style were named Bambocciate after his nickname.
 He became the inspiration and focal point around which likeminded artists congregated during his stay in Italy.
 The initial Bamboccianti included Jan Miel, Andries and Jan Both, Karel Dujardin, Johannes Lingelbach and the Italian Michelangelo Cerquozzi.
 The Frenchman Sébastien Bourdon was also associated with this group during his early career.
 Other Bamboccianti include Michiel Sweerts, Thomas Wijck, Dirck Helmbreker, Jan Asselyn, Anton Goubau, Willem Reuter, Jacob van Staverden and Johan Filip Lemke.